Heel Pain and Foot Problems

 Individuals at increased risk of experiencing foot pain include middle-aged adults, physically active people, those overweight or obese, individuals standing or walking for extended periods, children aged 8 to 13, and pregnant women.

-Heel pain can be caused by factors such as abnormal gait, obesity, poorly fitting shoes, activities like running or jumping on hard surfaces, heel injuries like stress fractures, bursitis, neuroma, and certain medical conditions like diabetes and arthritis.
+It can be caused by factors such as abnormal gait, obesity, poorly fitting shoes, activities like running or jumping on hard surfaces, heel injuries like stress fractures, bursitis, neuroma, and certain medical conditions like diabetes and arthritis.

 Complications